 Sony A6300 vs Fujifilm X-Pro 2 -Which Camera Is Better?

-I would say after using both cameras for awhile, that neither is better.
-I love my A6300 and it has some really nice advantages over the X-Pro 2 that lend itself more towards being a better adventure camera.
-It’s weather sealed, shoots 4k, very light, small and has a tilt screen.
-This would be the camera I take with me on that cross country bike ride or hiking trip.Â
+After using both cameras for a while, I would say neither is better.
+I love my A6300, and it has some nice advantages over the X-Pro 2 that lend itself more to being a better adventure camera.
+It’s weather-sealed, shoots 4k, is very light, is small, and has a tilt screen.
+This would be the camera I take with me on that cross-country bike ride or hiking trip.

 Now if you want the best APS-C mirrorless camera on the market, check out the Fujifilm X-T2 Review.